Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/user-message/Multiple_reactions_to_message.md

 **Step 1**

-1. Add Multiple reactions on a message from single user in the linked channel or DM/GM on MM.
+1. Add multiple reactions on a message from single user in the linked channel or DM/GM on MM.
 2. Navigate to the linked channel or DM/GM on MS Teams.

 **Step 2**

-1. Add Multiple reactions on a message from single user in the linked channel or DM/GM on MS Teams.
+1. Add multiple reactions on a message from single user in the linked channel or DM/GM on MS Teams.
 2. Navigate to the linked channel or DM/GM on MM.

 **Step 3**